Agriculture in Israel: Crops

-Due to the diversity of the land and climate across the country, Israel is able to grow a wide range of crops.
+Due to the diversity of the land and climate across the country, Israel can grow a wide range of crops.
 Field crops grown in the country include wheat, sorghum and corn.
 On 215,000 hectares of land, these sorts of crops are grown, 156,000 hectares of which are winter crops.

-Fruit and vegetables grown include citrus, avocados, kiwifruit, guavas and mangoes, grapes from orchards located on the Mediterranean coastal plain.
+Fruit and vegetables grown include citrus, avocados, kiwifruit, guavas and mangos, grapes from orchards located on the Mediterranean coastal plain.
 Tomatoes, cucumbers, peppers and zucchini are grown commonly throughout the country; melons are grown during winter months in the valleys.
-Subtropical areas in the country produce bananas and dates, while in the northern hills apples, pears and cherries are grown.
+Subtropical humid valleys in the country produce bananas and southern deserts grows dates, while in the northern hills apples, pears and cherries are grown.
 Furthermore, grape vineyards are found across the country, as the country's wine industry has developed to become a world-player.

 In 1997, $107 million worth of cotton was grown in Israel with most of this sold in advance on the futures market.
 The crop is grown on 28,570 hectares of land, all of which is drip irrigated.
 5.5 tons per hectare of raw cotton is averaged for the Acala crop; the Pima crop averages 5 tons per hectare, which are yields among the highest in the world.

 Livestock

-Local cows produce the highest amounts of milk per animal in the world, with an average of 10,208 kilograms (around 10,000 liters) of dairy in 2009, according to data published in 2011 by the Israel Central Bureau of Statistics, outperforming cows in the US (9,314 kg per cow), Japan (7,497), the European Union (6,139) and Australia (5,601).
+In 2010, cows in Israel were second only to Saudi Arabia in producing 10,035 kilograms (around 10,000 liters) per cow of milk in 2010, outperforming cows in the US (9,314 kg per cow), Japan (7,284), Korea (9,816), and Denmark (9,389).

-A total of 1,304 million liters of milk was produced by Israeli cows in 2010.
+A total of 1.6 billion liters of milk was produced by Israeli cows in 2023.

 All of Israel's milk consumption originates from dairy farms within the country with most herds consisting largely of Israel-Holsteins, a high-yielding, disease-resistant breed.
 Furthermore, sheep milk is exported.
-In terms of poultry, which makes up two thirds of meat consumption, 85% originate from moshavim.
+In terms of poultry, which makes up two-thirds of meat consumption, 85% originate from moshavim.

 IAPV – Israeli acute paralysis virus – was first discovered here.
 After recent reports of severe mortality with symptoms similar to acute bee paralysis virus, Maori et al., 2007 isolated IAPV and published an RNA sequence and several other molecular components.
 IAPV continues to be significant in apiculture here and has since been identified in colonies around the world.